 What is Urticaria?

-Urticaria, commonly referred to as hives, appears as raised, well-circumscribed areas of erythema and oedema involving the dermis and epidermis that are very pruritic.
+Urticaria, commonly referred to as hives, appears as raised, well-circumscribed areas of erythema and edema involving the dermis and epidermis that are very pruritic.

 Hives usually cause itching, but may also burn or sting.
 They can appear anywhere on the body, including the face, lips, tongue, throat, or ears.
 The affected area may change in appearance within 24 hours, and the rash will usually settle within a few days.